JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 ## How to use

 ### Types
-Use determinate progress bar, if the process duration is known.
+Use a determinate progress bar if the process duration is known.
 Otherwise, use **indeterminate** progress bar:

 ![](02 determinate_and_ indeterminate.png){width=706}